Current Research Projects

 This project investigates the diversity, evolution and functions within a lineage of fungi, the Mucoromycota, implicated in terrestrialization of Earth.
 These fungi co-evolved with plants through innovations that include growth habits within the plant and on its surface.
 Intriguing, many of the plant-associated genera of these fungi carry specific bacterial endosymbionts within their cells only known from fungi.
 The evolution and functional ecology of these endobacteria remains unclear.
 This project will compare and analyze entire genomes to identify co-evolved symbiosis traits in plant-fungi-bacteria partners and assess the impact of bacterial endosymbionts on the function of their fungal host and its interaction with plants.

-The GLBRC is addressing interrelated knowledge gaps that currently limit the industrial scale production of specialty biofuels and bioproducts from purpose-grown bioenergy crops, in order to develop a new generation of sustainable lignocellulosic biorefineries.
-The Bonito lab is working to characterize the switchgrass microbiome and its impact on plant physiology in collaboration with other researchers in the GLBRC.
+The DOE-funded GLBRC is addressing interrelated knowledge gaps that currently limit the industrial scale production of specialty biofuels and bioproducts from purpose-grown bioenergy crops, in order to develop a new generation of sustainable lignocellulosic biorefineries.
+The Bonito lab is working to harness the switchgrass and sorghum microbiome and to improve plant productivity and resilience in collaboration with other researchers in the GLBRC.

 Phylogenomics of Pezizales and evolutionary transitions between saprotrophy and symbioses with animals, plants and bacteria